TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-flexsvr-monitoring-metricvalues.md

   ownershipid="AzureData_AzureDatabaseforMySQL" />
 # Metrics shown in the portal

-The metrics shown in Azure Database for MySQL Flexible Server portal are numerical values that describe some aspect of a system at a particular **point in time**.
+The metrics shown in Azure Database for MySQL Flexible Server portal are numerical values that describe some aspect of a system at a particular point in time.

 Most users are able to resolve their issues after considering the following points.